mattskanaut/qualys_webinar/OutlinePlan_v3.md

 ### Host Wrap-up
 "We've covered four critical aspects of CNAPP today.
 Key takeaways:"

-1. **Unified components matter** - CSPM, CWPP, and CDR working together beat isolated tools
+1. **Modern security requires modern thinking** - Moving from static, manual practices to dynamic, automated ones
-2. **Multi-cloud visibility is achievable** - but requires continuous, API-driven discovery
+2. **Unified platforms solve real problems** - CSPM, CWPP, and CDR integration eliminates tool fragmentation like we saw with MOVEit
-3. **Attack paths change prioritization** - focus on real exploitable routes to critical assets
+3. **Operations transformation matters most** - Moving from alert chaos to risk-driven workflows
-4. **Automation enables velocity** - security becomes enablement, not enforcement
+4. **Start Monday with a plan** - 30-60-90 day roadmap turns strategy into action

 ### Expert Final Thought
 "If you remember one thing: In cloud, perfect security is impossible, but good enough security is achievable.
 Focus on what matters most to your business, automate what you can, and build bridges between security and development teams."

 ### Next Steps
-"Practical guidance for Monday morning:"
+"Your Monday morning action plan:"
-- **Week 1:** Audit your current tool sprawl and identify integration gaps
+- **This week:** Asset inventory audit - map what you have
-- **Week 2:** Map your attack paths to critical assets
+- **Next week:** Risk assessment - identify your crown jewels
-- **Week 3:** Implement one automation quick win
+- **Week 3:** Quick automation win - enable basic CSMP or secret scanning
-- **Week 4:** Evaluate CNAPP solutions for your environment
+- **Week 4:** Tool integration assessment - connect your existing tools

 **Resources:**
 - Episode 2: Deep dive into CSPM and CWPP implementation